Philippine National Railways: Rehabilitation

+On July 14, 2009, President Arroyo presided over the launch of new diesel multiple units from Hyundai Rotem.
+This coincided with PNR's rebranding under a new brand name, PNR Filtrack, although the succeeding administration decided to revert these changes.
+While plans for Southrail were not fully realized, the initial phase of the linkage project from Caloocan to Alabang, financed by the Export–Import Bank of Korea and the Korean Economic Development Cooperation Fund, was completed in 2010.
+Total reconstruction of rail bridges and tracks, including replacement of the current 35-kilogram (77-pound) track with newer 50-kilogram (110-pound) tracks and the refurbishing of stations, were part of the rehabilitation and expansion process.

-The San Cristobal bridge in Calamba, Laguna was rebuilt in May 2011.
+Northrail was finally cancelled in 2011 by President Benigno Aquino III on lingering legal issues and corruption allegations.
+Nevertheless, rehabilitation of the railway continued, with the San Cristobal bridge in Calamba, Laguna being rebuilt in May 2011.
 The Bicol Express train service was inaugurated on June 29, with a maiden voyage between Manila and Naga, Camarines Sur plus a return trip back to the terminus on July 1.
 This inaugural trip was marred by the collapse of the embankment at Malaguico, Sipocot.
 It was discovered before the train passed through and was repaired.
-The restored Bicol Express intercity service was offered on a daily basis, running mostly during night time.
+The restored Bicol Express intercity service was offered on a daily basis, running mostly during nighttime.
+Following a derailment incident, the Bicol Express service was indefinitely suspended on October 26, 2012, leaving only the Metro Commuter Line in operation.

-NorthRail project

-On September 14, 2002, a memorandum of understanding was signed by NorthRail and China National Machinery and Equipment Group (CNMEG) for the NorthRail project.
-The NorthRail project involved the upgrading of the existing single track to an elevated dual-track system, converting the rail gauge from narrow gauge to standard gauge, and linking Manila to Malolos in Bulacan and further on to Angeles City, Clark Special Economic Zone, Clark International Airport.
-The railway project was contracted out by the Arroyo administration in 2003 to China National Machinery and Equipment Corporation (CNMEC) for an original cost of $421 million.
-This project was estimated to cost around US$500 million, with China offering to provide some US$400 million in concessionary financing.
-Construction of the railway was halted, then temporarily continued in January 2009, and then stopped again in March 2011, due to a series of anomalies with the foreign contractor, before finally being scrapped in 2011 by the Aquino administration on lingering legal issues and corruption allegations.
-The project was later restarted as the North–South Commuter Railway in 2013.